Access control - introduction

 CDC capabilities are only supported by Oracle Enterprise edition.
 Ensure that your Oracle instance is the Enterprise version before continuing.

-You can run our Quick Start from a light set-up.
+You can run our Quick Start from a lightweight set-up.
 However, to set up a full-functioning developer workstation, you need to check out the hardware and software requirements in this section.
 This will get you fit to do some serious work.

 The Genesis low-code platform automatically exposes all the resources you have configured as REST endpoints via the Genesis Router.
 Unless configured otherwise, all requests require a valid SESSIONAUTHTOKEN HTTP header.
 A SESSIONAUTHTOKEN is retrieved after successful user authentication.